-- (1) Commingled Bond Funds, Equity Funds and Real Estate Investment Funds Five bond funds, four international equity funds and one real estate investment fund are considered to be commingled in nature.
-Each are valued at the net asset value of units held at the end of the period based upon the fair value of the underlying investments. - (2) Equity Long / Short Hedge Funds Consisting of seven funds, this strategy invests both long and short in US and global equity securities, with a goal of adding growth and minimizing market exposure.
+(1) Commingled Bond Funds, Equity Funds and Real Estate Investment Funds Five bond funds, four international equity funds, and one real estate investment fund are considered to be commingled in nature.
+Each is valued at the net asset value of units held at the end of the period based upon the fair value of the underlying investments.

+- (2) Equity Long / Short Hedge Funds Consisting of six funds, this strategy invests both long and short in US and global equity securities, with a goal of adding growth and minimizing market exposure.
 These investments are valued at NAV per share.
-Due to contractual lock-up restrictions, approximately 71% of the value of these investments are eligible for redemption in the next six months.
-The remaining 29% of the value of these investments remain restricted for anywhere ranging from 11 to 33 months. - (3) Event Driven Hedge Funds Consisting of eight funds, this strategy seeks to gain an advantage from pricing inefficiencies that may occur in the onset or aftermath of a corporate action or related event.
+Due to contractual lock-up restrictions, approximately 76% of the value of these investments are eligible for redemption in the next six months.
+The remaining 24% of the value of these investments remain restricted for anywhere ranging from 12 to 21 months. - (3) Event Driven Hedge Funds Consisting of eight funds, this strategy seeks to gain an advantage from pricing inefficiencies that may occur in the onset or aftermath of a corporate action or related event.
 These investments are valued at NAV per share.
-Due to contractual lock-up restrictions, approximately 46% of the value of these investments are eligible for redemption in the next six months.
-The remaining 54% of the value of these investments remain restricted for anywhere ranging from 7 to 35 months. - (4) Multi-Strategy / Risk Focus Hedge Funds The three funds that make up this group aim to persue varying strategies in order to diversify risks and reduce volatility.
+Due to contractual lock-up restrictions, approximately 47% of the value of these investments are eligible for redemption in the next six months.
+The remaining 53% of the value of these investments remains restricted for anywhere ranging from 9 to 32 months. - (4) Multi-Strategy / Risk Focus Hedge Funds The three funds that make up this group aim to pursue varying strategies in order to diversify risks and reduce volatility.
 These investments are valued at NAV per share.
-All funds within this strategy are redeemable within a month or less, as they are not subject to lock-up restrictions. - (5) Relative Value Hedge Funds Consisting of eight funds, this strategy's main focus is to benefit from valuation discrepancies that may be present in related financial instruments by simultaneously purchasing or selling these instruments.
+All funds within this strategy are redeemable within a month or less, as they are not subject to lock-up restrictions. - (5) Relative Value Hedge Funds Consisting of nine funds, this strategy's main focus is to benefit from valuation discrepancies that may be present in related financial instruments by simultaneously purchasing or selling these instruments.
 These investments are valued at NAV per share.
-Due to contractual lock-up restrictions, all funds are eligible for redemption within the next year. - (6) Tactical Trading Hedge Funds The primary focus of the three funds within this group is to invest across multiple strategies based upon the outcomes of economic and technical analyses, with the goal of long-term benefit.
+Due to contractual lock-up restrictions, approximately 88% of these investments are eligible for redemption in the next six months.
+The remaining 12% of the value of these investments are eligible within the next year. - (6) Structured/Distressed Debt The five funds representing this strategy, while similar to private equity investments, are mainly focused on investing in illiquid public and private fixed income instruments.
+The fair values of these funds are measured at net asset value, and carry investment lock-up periods ranging from one to four years.
+Distributions are received as underlying investments generate interest income or are liquidated. - (7) Tactical Trading Hedge Funds The primary focus of the three funds within this group is to invest across multiple strategies based upon the outcomes of economic and technical analyses, with the goal of long-term benefit.
 These investments are valued at NAV per share.
-Due to contractual lock-up restrictions, all funds are eligible for redemption within the next year. - Private Equity and Real Estate Funds SERS' Private Equity portfolio consists of 71 funds, investing primarily in Buyout Funds, with some exposure to Distressed Funds, Venture Capital and Special Situations.
+Due to contractual lock-up restrictions, all funds are eligible for redemption within the next six months. - (8) Private Equity and Real Estate Funds SERS' Private Equity portfolio consists of 70 funds, investing primarily in Buyout Funds, with some exposure to Distressed Funds, Venture Capital, and Special Situations.
 The Real Estate portfolio, comprised of 33 funds, invests mainly in U.S. commercial real estate.
-The fair values of these funds has been determined using net assets valued one quarter in arrears plus current quarter cash flows.
-These funds are not eligible for redemption.
+The fair values of these funds are measured at net asset value, and are not eligible for redemption.
 Distributions are received as underlying investments within the funds are liquidated, which on average can occur over the span of 5 to 10 years.